 This is obvious, at least for those that have been playing chess for a long time.

 As anyone who’s just starting to learn has told you it is not easy to learn the game.
 There are so many things to consider and a lot of trips can disable your progress which slumps the way.

 I want you to learn as fast as possible to the best of your potential by providing a clear guideline of what to do and not to do.

 I know that sounds confusing but let me explain further throughout this article.
-You will learn some basic rudimentary stuff that should help you understand what chess is all about, let’s start.
+You will learn some basic rudimentary stuff that should help you understand what chess is all about (what to do and not to do), let’s start.

 What you should do in the opening?

 In the opening phase of chess your primary objective should be controlling the center of the board, developing your pieces, and castling as early as possible.

 The center of the board is the juiciest area at the early stages due to its potential to unleash all the pieces’ capabilities.
 It’s has a wider space than the edges that makes anything inside it (pieces/pawns) very influential.

 This is why it’s important for you to start controlling the center at this particular moment in time (placing your pawn/pieces near it).
 You can actually see this as a recurring pattern in games of the experienced players, where they are giving their all for such space.